kubernetes/enhancements/keps/sig-auth/2907-secrets-store-csi-driver/README.md

 ## Proposal

 This project introduces a new Container Storage Interface (CSI) driver for fetching secrets and writing to a `tmpfs` mount in the Pod filesystem.
 The driver is deployed as a `DaemonSet`.
-A new Custom Resource Definition (CRD) called a `SecretProviderClass` is introduced with informs the driver of which external secret storage API to contact and how to map the secrets from those APIs to file paths.
-The driver communicates with the extneral secret provider processes through a gRPC interface over a Unix Domain Socket.
+A new Custom Resource Definition (CRD) called a `SecretProviderClass` is introduced that informs the driver of which external secret storage API to contact and how to map the secrets from those APIs to file paths.
+The driver communicates with the external secret provider processes through a gRPC interface over a Unix Domain Socket.

 ### User Stories (Optional)

+#### Story 1

-#### Application reads secret from disk on startup
+1. Application reads secret from filesystem on startup

-#### Application watches secret for rotation
+2. Application watches secret for rotation

-#### Application Pod YAML remains unchanged and works across secret providers
+3. Application Pod YAML remains unchanged and works across secret providers

 ### Notes/Constraints/Caveats (Optional)

 Since the proposal is a storage driver, native support for presenting secrets to a process through environment variables is not possible.

 ### Risks and Mitigations

 #### Directory traversal vulnerabilities

 The driver<->provider interface has been expanded to allow the driver to be the only process that actually writes files to the pod filesystem.
-The only hostpath provider's need are now the one for creating the unix socket with the driver process.
+The only hostpath provider's need are now the one for creating the unix socket used for communication with the driver process.

 The driver protects against directory traversal vulnerabilities by re-using the `atomic_writer` used by Kubernetes Secrets and ConfigMaps which includes protections against writing to unintended paths.